Courses

 I obtain great professional satisfaction from teaching and consider education a FJW teaching labfundamental responsibility of academic scientists and faculty members.
 I believe that teaching should provide students with a rigorous understanding of the theoretical bases, underlying mechanisms, limits of current knowledge, and the relevant research methods pertinent to a particular subject.
 I also strive to communicate the joys and frustrations of field research.
 Consequently, my teaching philosophy is geared toward White-FIG-field-trip-smallinvolving students in active thinking and scientific reasoning.
 This involves giving students hands-on research experience through laboratory and experiential activities that focus on hypothesis testing, behavioral observations, ecological measurements, and computer statistical analysis.
 I also try to present students with opportunities for independent study projects.
 I teach courses on primate behavior, primate ecology, primate evolution, human anatomy, evolution of human behavior and sexuality, and biological statistics.

 I teach a variety of introductory level, upper level and graduate courses both in person and online.
-All lectures notes, labs, lab stations, worksheets and material presented in sections are posted on the Canvas site the class:
+In the Fall, I teach a Freshman Interest Group for students interested in Animal Behavior (see FIG website): All lectures notes, labs, lab stations, worksheets and material presented in sections are posted on the Canvas site the class:

 Anth 173 Syllabus